I'm in Love with a Monster: Synopsis and reception

 The video begins with a static television screen showing the group's name before interchanging clips from the Hotel Transylvania 2 movie and individual takes of the girls inside a hotel.
 The setting is Halloween themed with skulls, candles and dim lighting throughout the area.
 All girls then stand in front of a hotel, with different colored suitcases and each wearing coats while dancing.
 Lauren then sings as she holds a rotary dial telephone in her hand.
 The scene intensifies as rapid shots of the girls appear on screen.
 Synchronized choreography is performed by all the girls, in front of the hotel.
 Interchanged scenes consist of movie clips and Normani and Dinah behaving in a seductive way as the monsters make their way towards the halls.

 Each group then stands in a hallway, singing and moving to a camera before walking as Lauren holds a candle lantern in her hand as an ominous purple light beams in the background before turning blue.
 All of them are seen wearing large sunglasses.
 In different takes, the group dances mimicking a zombie.
 The monsters then make their way to the rooms, where some initially attempt to fight them but eventually interact with them, by taking pictures, dancing and seducing them.
 Towards the end of the video, one of the monsters snaps his finger, putting Ally to sleep.
 The girls begin to act more aggressive, laughing maniacally, with the video zooming out to the show the initial static screen.
 Zach Dionne of Fuse described the styling of Fifth Harmony's costumes as "Stepford Wives-gone-Addams Family" and also commented that the video was reminiscent of the TRL era when many music videos often included scenes from movies.
-As of July 2019, the video has surpassed over 125 million views.
+As of November 2024, the video has over 200 million views.